Floorp-Projects/Floorp/testing/web-platform/docs/index.rst

 ``mozilla/tests``
   Tests that will not be upstreamed and may make use of Mozilla-specific features.
+They can access the ``SpecialPowers`` APIs.

 ``mozilla/meta``
   Metadata for the Mozilla-specific tests.